tandasat/RemoteWriteMonitor/README.md

 activities too.

- - It was designed so because it is far more difficult to track all written regions and reports only when it is executed (I wrote [it](https://sites.google.com/site/tandasat/home/egg) long time ago, and it was hell).
+ - It was designed so because it is far more difficult to track all written regions and reports only when it is executed.

 - It does not monitor any of processes existed when the driver was installed.
 Thus, the second injection will not be reported if the sample injects code